Russian private army head claims control of Bakhmut but Ukraine says fighting continues

 It is not clear which side has paid a higher price in the battle for Bakhmut.
 Both Russia and Ukraine have endured losses believed to be in the thousands, though neither has disclosed casualty numbers.

-Ukrainian President Volodymyr Zelenskyy underlined the importance of defending Bakhmut in an interview with The Associated Press in March, saying its fall could allow Russia to rally international support for a deal that might require Kyiv to make unacceptable compromises.
+Zelenskyy underlined the importance of defending Bakhmut in an interview with The Associated Press in March, saying its fall could allow Russia to rally international support for a deal that might require Kyiv to make unacceptable compromises.

 Analysts have said Bakhmut’s fall would be a blow to Ukraine and give some tactical advantages to Russia but wouldn’t prove decisive to the outcome of the war.

-Note: This story has been updated to correct Podolyak’s position as presidential adviser, not chief of staff.